-To train like an NFL pro, “You’ve got to do plyometrics training, you’ve got to do strength training, and you’ve got to work on energy system development,” Rob Livingstone, a strength and conditioning professional who has trained many pro athletes, says.
+To train like an NFL pro, “you’ve got to do plyometrics,” says Rob Livingstone, a Massachusetts strength and conditioning coach who has trained many pro athletes.

 Plyometrics involves doing lots of jumping and explosive moves.
 You're "training the body to become better conditioned," Livingstone says.

 2. Increase Your Speed

 Run 10-yard sprints, says Vince Gabriele, owner of Gabriele Fitness and Performance in New Jersey.

 Gabriele, who has personally trained NFL players, says short sprints with full recoveries are a safe and effective way to improve speed.

 Start out with six sprints, and let your body recover for a minute between each sprint.
 Keep changing your starting position -- standing with your feet wide, lying on your stomach, kneeling -- to improve your reactive ability and upper-body strength.